diegoquintanav/pinochet-analyze-50/README.md

 ## Services

-These services are deployed locally using docker compose
+These services are deployed locally using docker compose.
+You can start them with `docker compose up -d`.
+You need to provide a valid `.env` file, see `example.env` for an example.

 ### Postgis